ankaAR/bestiario5e/_creatures/tarrasque.md

 ***Horns.*** Melee Weapon Attack: +19 al ataque, alcance 10 pies, un objetivo.
 Impacto: 32 (4d10 + 10) piercing damage.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +19 al ataque, alcance 20 pies, un objetivo.
-Impacto: 24 (4d6 + 10) bludgeoning damage.
+Impacto: 24 (4d6 + 10) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 20 Strength saving throw or be knocked prone.

 ***Frightful Presence.*** Each creature of the tarrasque's choice within 120 feet of it and aware of it must succeed on a DC 17 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, with disadvantage if the tarrasque is within line of sight, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the tarrasque's Frightful Presence for the next 24 hours.